What Does it Take to Be a Training or Development Specialist?

 - Develop alternative training methods if expected improvements are not seen.

-Qualities of a Training or Development Specialist Should Know How to Do
+Things a Training or Development Specialist Should Know How to Do

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.